 Research and innovation in cryptography

-To keep pace with the evolution of encryption, Google has a team of world-class security engineers tasked with following, developing, and improving encryption technology.
+To keep pace with the evolution of encryption, we have a team of world-class security engineers tasked with following, developing, and improving encryption technology.
 Our engineers take part in standardization processes and in maintaining widely used encryption software.
-We regularly publish our research in the field of encryption so that everyone in the industry — including the general public — can benefit from our knowledge.
-For example, in 2014 we revealed a significant vulnerability in SSL 3.0 encryption (known as POODLE), and in 2015 we identified a high-risk vulnerability in OpenSSL.
+We regularly publish our research in the field of encryption so that everyone—including the general public—can benefit from our knowledge.

 For general information on Google Cloud security, see the Security section of the Google Cloud website.

-For information on G Suite encryption and key management, see the G Suite encryption whitepaper.
-That whitepaper covers much of the same content included here, but focuses solely on G Suite.
-For all G Suite solutions, we strive to keep customer data protected, and to be as transparent as possible about how we secure it.
-Further information on general G Suite security is available in the G Suite Security and Compliance whitepaper.
+For information on Google Workspace encryption and key management, see How Google Workspace uses encryption to protect your data, which covers much of the same content included here, but focuses solely on Google Workspace.
+For all Google Workspace solutions, we strive to keep customer data protected, and to be as transparent as possible about how we secure it.